Kabocha squash soup is a velvety smooth, weekday-friendly dish that is tasty and easy to make with a few simple ingredients.

 - Creamy butternut squash risotto - try this Italian recipe for a cheesy and creamy risotto

-- Pasta with butternut squash with an indulgent and Sunday-dinner-friendly pasta sauce
+- Pasta with kabocha squash with an indulgent and Sunday-dinner-friendly pasta sauce

 For many more dinner ideas, check out our mains category page.